 If you want to be sure you have a quality, SEO-friendly website, let us take care of your website design.

-Chapter 3: Find Your Ideal Clients with Local SEO for Lawyers
+Chapter 3: Find Your Ideal Clients with Local SEO for Attorneys

 Building your website is only the first step.
 To improve the chances that your website will show up on the first page of the search engine results pages (SERPs), you’ll still need to do quite a bit of digital marketing work.

-That starts with a local SEO strategy that focuses on building local citations through directories like Google Business Profile and other relevant websites.
+That starts with a SEO for lawyers strategy that focuses on building local citations through directories like Google Business Profile and other relevant websites.

 Search your law firm on Google.
 If you see a Google Business Profile listing, claim it.
 If you don’t have one, create one.
 It’s completely free and only requires a Google account.
 For best results, provide as much information as possible.

-Your GMB listing helps you inform Google and searchers about your business.
+Your GBP listing helps you inform Google and searchers about your business.
 You may show up in the organic search results in the “map pack” that Google displays for relevant local searches.

 By turning on the Messaging feature, visitors can leave messages for you.
 The messages they send are routed to your phone through a number Google owns.
-Then, you can respond from GMB.
-You can use the GMB app on your phone or visit the GMB website from your computer.
+Then, you can respond from GBP.
+You can use the GBP app on your phone.

 The more information you provide, the better — not just for your potential customers, but for Google rankings, too.
-Once you start getting reviews, make sure you’re taking the time to respond to those Google reviews, whether positive or negative.
+Once you start getting reviews to build trust and credibility, make sure you’re taking the time to respond to those Google reviews, whether positive or negative.
+GBP optimization is a major factor in local SEO for attorneys.

 Listing your law office in directories helps build links to your site.
 These directories also have a lot of traffic and tend to rank high in the search engines too.
 Because of this, many people use them to find businesses.